slovnicki/beamer/package/README.md

 # Quick Start

-For a simple application, `SimpleLocationBuilder` is an appropriate choice which yields the least amount of code for a functioning application:
+The simplest setup is achieved by using the `SimpleLocationBuilder` which yields the least amount of code for a functioning application:

 ```dart
 class MyApp extends StatelessWidget {